MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/hyper-v-existing.md

 >[!NOTE]
 >After VMM agent installation on the host, local computer account gets automatically added to the local Administrators group.
 This is not a mandatory requirement for VMM agent; If needed, you can manually remove the local computer account from the Administrators group on the host.
+>Adding a cluster under a perimeter network is not supported.

 ## Add servers